KieronHolmes/UoEo-SSDCS-API/README.md

 **From the Swagger User Interface**

-Scroll to relevant section under GDPR, then click "Try it out" on the right corner Click execute to delete all data held on the logged on user **Please Note:** user account will be deleted and user will be automatically logged out.
+Scroll to relevant section under GDPR, then click "Try it out" on the right corner.
+Click execute to delete all data held on the logged on user.
+**Please Note:** user account will be deleted and user will be automatically logged out.

 **From the Command Line Interface**

 ## 7. Microservices
-The CERN API has a feature that can query an external CERN document server using a search string **From the Swagger User Interface**
+The CERN API has a feature that can query an external CERN document server using a search string.
+**From the Swagger User Interface**

 Scroll to Microservice section, then click "Try it out" on the right corner